Synthetixio/synthetix-docs/content/contracts/source/contracts/BinaryOptionMarket.md

 Otherwise, if the market has resolved, the function returns the value that the market resolved to when [`resolve()`](#resolve) was successfully called.

-Note that no check is performed that the underlying asset price was updated within the [maturity window](#times).
+Note that no check is performed that the underlying asset price [is fresh](#_isfreshpriceupdatetime).

 <sub>[Source](https://github.com/Synthetixio/synthetix/tree/v2.22.4/contracts/BinaryOptionMarket.sol#L220)</sub>